melisplatform/melis-cms-category2/README.md

 * Creation
     - user can create a category
 * Edition
-    - user can manage the category titles, contents, dates of validity, or attach post-specific media(images, files).
+    - user can manage the category titles, contents, dates of validity, or attach media(images, files).
 * Deletion
     - user can delete a category